qontu/component-store/README.md

 The mission of this (another more... :laughing:) `store` is to maintain the state of a component (not the wide app).

-I have been searching for one and I didn't find any... then, I created it :sweet_smile:
+I have been searching for one and I didn't find any... then, I created it :sweat_smile:

 ## Dependencies